-- The period variation is unfavourable to period budget by \$39,539. - The variation is predominantly caused by an early loan repayment. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$65,967. - The variation predominantly relates to reserves journals which will be done once the financials for 2021-22 are signed off. - The estimated impact on the year end position is nil as this is a budget timing variance.